dgalizzi/chess-puzzle-viewer/README.md

 The viewer leverages the following libraries:

 - [chessground](https://github.com/lichess-org/chessground) for rendering the board and pieces.
-- [chessops](https://github.com/niklasf/chessops) for generating legal chess moves.
+- [chessops](https://github.com/niklasf/chessops) for handling chess logic (generating legal chess moves, pgn and fen parsing).

 Also special thanks to: